Crash Bandicoot: Animation

 Crash also makes a guest appearance in the Skylanders Academy animated series.
 At the end of the episode "The Skylands Are Falling!", due to the actions of the Skylanders, Crash is inadvertently pulled through a dimensional rift while battling Cortex, ending up in the Skylands.
 The episode "Crash Landing" features Crash allying with Spyro and the Skylanders to recover the dark relic needed to return him to the Wumpa Islands.
 Crash's appearance in Skylanders Academy differs from his appearance in Skylanders: Imaginators, but unlike other appearances, he is capable of speaking full sentences with an Australian accent.
 The third season of Skylanders Academy brought the character back starring Rhys Darby, who replaces Eric Rogers due to stepping down as a showrunner.
 Crash returned in the episode "Days of Future Crash", in which Dark Spyro and Eruptor brought him to the future for different reasons, messing up their timeline in the process.
 After retrieving a new time travel device, they sent him home.
 Crash appeared again in the season finale, "Raiders of the Lost Arkus, Part II", where he and Coco (voiced by Tara Strong) were brought from the Wumpa Islands by the Skylanders and Flynn to stop Kaos from destroying the Core of Light.
-Coco's appearance in the series seems to be a combination of her Titans and Mind over Mutant design: like Crash, she also speaks in an Australian accent and seems to not only be capable of building her own weapons but able to control technology to the point of utilizing a thought-controlled boomerang in battle.
+Coco's appearance in the series is speculated to be a combination of her Titans and Mind over Mutant design: like Crash, she also speaks in an Australian accent and is only capable of building her own weapons but able to control technology to the point of utilizing a thought-controlled boomerang in battle.

 On January 13, 2021, test footage from a scrapped Crash Bandicoot series was leaked on Reddit.
 The series would have been a co-production between Activision and Amazon Studios.
 The series was allegedly canceled due to a script dispute.

+On October 27, 2025, it was revealed that an animated television series has been under development by Netflix Animation for the Netflix streaming service.
+What's on Netflix initially reported that WildBrain was involved with the project, but the statement was later debunked by a spokesperson.

 In science

-The earliest-known bandicoot fossil from the Miocene of Australia has been given the binomial Crash bandicoot.
+The earliest-known bandicoot fossil, from the Miocene of Australia, has been given the binomial Crash bandicoot.